tbrowder/Font-Utils/README.md

 <tr> <td>Basic Latin (ASCII)</td> <td>(two sets)</td> </tr> <tr> <td>+ Symbols</td> <td>L-sym</td> </tr> <tr> <td>+ Characters</td> <td>L-chr</td> </tr> <tr> <td>Latin-1 Supplement</td> <td>L1-Sup</td> </tr> <tr> <td>Latin Extended A</td> <td>L-Ext-A</td> </tr> <tr> <td>Latin Extended B</td> <td>L-Ext-B</td> </tr> <tr> <td>Latin Extended C</td> <td>L-Ext-C</td> </tr> <tr> <td>Latin Extended D</td> <td>L-Ext-D</td> </tr> <tr> <td>Latin Extended E</td> <td>L-Ext-E</td> </tr> <tr> <td>Latin Additional</td> <td>L-Additional</td> </tr> <tr> <td>Latin Ligatures</td> <td>L-Ligatures</td> </tr>
 </tbody>
 </table>

+Note that the Free Fonts do **NOT** cover all those glyphs, but the Noto fonts do if you need the largest coverage.
+The Free Fonts are more attractive to my eyes, but that is an artistic decision.
+You can most always find a free or paid font if you look for it (see [https://monotype.com](https://monotype.com) as a good example where I found a MICR bank font file for personal desktop use for a very reasonable price: about the same as a couple of six-packs of my favorite IPA.

 AUTHOR
 ======